 - How I can help and how they can help me

-Rajdeep - There is more in Espresso Driver's Element than you think
+Rajdeep - There is more in Espresso Driver's Element than you think/ WhiteBox testing using Appium

 Have you been in a situation when some cases are impossible to test because Appium doesn't have support?
 Appium is improving continuously and release of espresso-driver is an example of this.

-There are a lot of capabilities in this driver, one of which is the ability to call platform methods on elements via backdoor without modifying Application under test.
-This opens the door of infinite possibilities.
+Espresso driver opens up possibilities of white-box testing using Appium.
+One of which is the ability to call platform methods on elements via backdoor without modifying Application under test.
 What it means is, if the Android platform supports some actions or properties on an element, then Appium will support it out of the box.